freon4dsl/Freon-example/README.md

     yarn generate
     ```

-*   Start the server (note that anything that is saved in the editor will be stored in ~/modelstore):
+*   Start the server, preferrably in another terminal (note that anything that is saved in the editor will be stored in ~/modelstore):
     ```bash
     yarn model-server
     ```